camerxnlol/6104-fa25-assignment-4b/README.md

 (👍 ❤️ 😂 😮 😢 🔥 🎵).
 He picks one, and the reaction is added immediately.
 The
 counts update both in the dialog and in the list.

+**Updated Section:**

+Bob wonders what songs his friends are posting on the app.
+Bob navigates to his profile page and clicks friends.
+There, he can view his pending and outgoing friend requests, as well as users that he is already friends with on the app.
+Bob clicks on Alice's profile and is taken to her profile page.
+He can see Alice's posts (rankings) and sees that she ranked his favorite song 3.0/10!
+He reacts with a thumbs down because he disagrees with her ranking.
+He hopes that Alice will see his ranking.

 Watch the user journey video here: [https://youtu.be/pi9Cr42bKsc](https://youtu.be/pi9Cr42bKsc).
 It is also [here](UserJourney.mov) if the link doesn't work

+Watch the updated user journey video here: [https://youtu.be/i2wcPzqp2KY](https://youtu.be/i2wcPzqp2KY)